Want to see the waterfalls in Tahiti? Let this post be your guide!

 You’ll get an overview of the island by going east and west coasts without breaking the bank.

-Waterfalls in Tahiti are best seen after rain
+Waterfalls are best seen after rain

 Pack bug repellent and sunscreen